MicrosoftDocs/power-platform/power-platform/admin/duplicate-detection-rules-solutions.md

 - When a rule condition is added through active layer customizations and if for existing condition, two fields, **No of characters** and **Ignore blank values** have changed through solution import, then the system will overwrite the existing row.
 However, if any fields other than these two fields have been changed in the existing condition then new rule condition will be added instead of overwriting the existing row.

-- If rule conditions are inserted through the previous versions of the same solution then the system will overwrite the existing condition.
+- If rule conditions are inserted through the previous versions of the same solution, the system will overwrite the existing condition.

 - We recommend publishing and unpublishing rules only on the target environment.